operand/agency/docs/README.md

 ## The `WebApp` Class

-The `WebApp` class is a simple web application that allows human users to connect to the space and chat with agents.
+The `WebApp` class is a simple web application that allows human users to connect to the space and chat with agents. _Please note that this application is for demonstration purposes, so it currently only supports a single user._

 ```python
 web_app = WebApp(space,